Board Nomination

 Board Responsibilities

-As per the CPA Alberta Directives:
+As per CPA Alberta (CPAA) governing documents:

-2.7 Role and Duties of the Board
+Role and Duties of the Board

-2.7.1 General Responsibilities
+General Responsibilities

-2.7.1.2 The Board will fulfil the purposes of the Act, including protecting the interest of the public, protecting the integrity of the profession, promoting and increasing the competence of registrants and regulating the conduct of registrants.
+• The Board will fulfil the purposes of the Act, including protecting the interest of the public, protecting the integrity of the profession, promoting and increasing the competence of registrants and regulating the conduct of registrants.

-• Provide leadership and oversight to the CPA Alberta mission, vision, operating principles, strategic plan, and annual operating plan, in conjunction with the CEO, including approving annual fees
+• Provide leadership and oversight to the CPA Alberta mission, vision, operating principles, strategic plan, and annual operating plan, in conjunction with the CEO, including approving annual fees.

-• Foster ethical and responsible decision making within CPA Alberta
+• Foster ethical and responsible decision making within CPA Alberta.

-• Appoint members of statutory committees/rosters and other committees, as required
+• Appoint members of statutory committees/rosters and other committees, as required.

-• Provide input on national and regional issues
+• Provide input on national and regional issues.

-• Monitor and evaluate financial performance
+• Monitor and evaluate financial performance.

-• Ensure effective policies and procedures are in place to identify and manage risk
+• Ensure effective policies and procedures are in place to identify and manage risk.

-Eligibility
+Board Eligibility

-As per CPA Alberta Bylaws:
+As per CPA Alberta governing documents:

-260 Board Membership
+Board Membership

 • (a) resides in the province of Alberta;